44th Chess Olympiad

 A proud record

 Australia has performed remarkably well against the rest of the world.
-We have contested every Olympiad since 1968, tying for 24th place in the last two.
+We have contested every Olympiad since 1968, our open team tying for 25th place (of 150) and our women tying for 32nd at the 2018 Olympiad in Batumi, Georgia.

-Again this year Australia will be one of the expected 190 nations competing, fielding an open and a women's team (each five players plus captain) of our best available players.
-For the first time, we are able to field an all-Grandmaster open team, and have three WGMs eligible for the women's team.
+Again this year Australia will be one of the expected 190 nations competing, fielding an open and a women's team (each five players plus captain) of our best available players, together with a Head of Delegation representing ACF at the FIDE Congress.

 ...but there's a catch